Enache-David/real-estate-catalog/README.md

 # Real Estate Catalog (OOP in C++)

 This is a prototype of an app that would allow users to manage a catalog of real estate assets.
-It was built using OOP concepts in C++.
+It was built in C++ using OOP concepts.

 ## Features